gbouras13/pypolca/README.md

 pypolca -h
 ```

-You will then need to install the external dependencies separately, which can be found in `build/environment.yaml`
+If you have install `pypolca` with pip or from source, you will then need to install the external dependencies separately, which can be found in `build/environment.yaml`

 * [bwa](https://github.com/lh3/bwa) >=0.7.17
 * [Samtools](https://github.com/samtools/samtools) >=1.18